fgnievinski/pkp-docs/translating-guide/en/2-5-sharing.md

 GitHub "pull request" is the preferred method to submit your translations to PKP.

+(If you are not a programmer and the instructions seem daunting, please don't give up sharing your translation!
+Just create a new issue in the bugtracker and manually upload your modified files: https://github.com/pkp/pkp-lib/issues)

 You will find this link extremely helpful to create your local repository and submit your changes like described in [Github Documentation for PKP Contributors](http://pkp.sfu.ca/wiki/index.php?title=Github_Documentation_for_PKP_Contributors) (PKP wiki).